JakeD520/Lucian/03_Episodes/S01E01/Scene 2.md

 Then she's gone.

 **REXUS** (still watching the empty doorway)
-Turns out fifty years isn't long at all.
+I had twenty years to figure out how to save her.

 (pause, the grin fading)

-Not when you've lived millions.
+Lucian watches silently.
+Listening.

+**Lucian**(consoling)
+Rexus,  we chose to not intervene.
+We let the humans live their lives as they choose.

 Rexus settles back in his seat.
 The playfulness drains.

 **REXUS** (indifferent)
 I wanted to stay with her.
+Follow her until that fucking quake sunk her entire world.

 Lucian looks at him.
-This is new.

 Rexus takes a sip of champagne.